thanhnguyennguyen/cff/topics/find-actual-activation-date/README.md

 # Put some descriptions here
 Given a list of at most N = 50,000,000 records (in CSV format), each record describes an usage period of a specific mobile phone number.
-Note that one phone number can occur s multiple times in this list, because of 2 reasons:
+Note that one phone number can occur multiple times in this list, because of 2 reasons:
 - This phone number can change from prepaid plan to postpaid plan, or vice versa, at anytime just by sending an SMS to the operator.
 - Or, the owner of this phone number can stop using it, and after 1-2 months, it is reused